 But instead, I’ll write about what I’ve been giving considerable thought to: the new serial I am writing.

 I love to write this way, starting with character, place, and mystery.
 I have no clue about where this will go.
 On Wednesday I begin with nothing in mind; anything could happen, as long as each scene adds a new layer of complexity.
 Eventually back story and plot will emerge and solidify.
 Each character holds a secret so close to themselves that they barely know it.

 I’m in a quandary.
 If my characters are members of the choir, what are they really like?
 What powers are angels purported to wield?
-“Dudley” in the 1947 film played by Cary Grant and by Denzel Washington in 1996’s The Preacher’s Wife, utilized assorted powers, including refilling an empty wine glass, gluing David Niven to a chair, and gifting a fully decorated Christmas tree apparently manifested from nothing.
+(There is an angel caste called “powers”, by the way.)
+“Dudley” in the 1947 film portrayed by Cary Grant and again by Denzel Washington in 1996’s The Preacher’s Wife, utilized assorted powers, including refilling an empty wine glass, gluing David Niven to a chair, and gifting a fully decorated Christmas tree apparently manifested from nothing.

 Angels are not only warriors.
 “Angel” derives from “angelus”, the Latin word for messenger.
-We can probably blame Milton for the common belief that angels are the Special Forcess army of God.
+We can probably blame Milton for the common belief that angels are God’s Special Forces.
 Anyone who can defeat Lucifer is a real badass.
 Angels that visit sick, frightened, and despairing mortals send text messages direct to God’s iPhone.
 Depending on God’s mood or schedule, wishes are granted or ignored.